Police

 Animal Control

-Bike License
+Bike Licenses

 General Security & Safety Tips

-Rx Disposal
+Needle & Rx Disposal

-Tickets: Parking Traffic
+Tickets: Parking | Traffic

 Transaction Safe Zone

-Kids Safety:
+Kids Safety

-Netsmartz: Provides guidance on keeping kids safe online.
+NetSmartz | Provides guidance on keeping kids safe online.

-Cyber Tipline: Report suspicious activity you see on your computer or mobile device while at home or school.
+Cyber Tipline | Report suspicious activity you see on your computer or mobile device while at home or school.
 This includes any suspicious e-mails, instant messages, etc.

-Project ChildSafe: Project ChildSafe is a program to committed to promoting firearms safety through safety education and firearm safety kits.
+Project ChildSafe | This program is committed to promoting firearms safety through safety education and firearm safety kits.

 City of Avon Lake Codified Ordinances

-Lorain County Sheriff’s Office: Public Records of sex offenders within Lorain County.
+Lorain County Sheriff's Office | The Sheriff's Office maintains public records of sex offenders within Lorain County.

-Victim Notification Program: The right to notification is supported by each state, the U.S. Department of Justice through the Victim Notification System (VNS), and the Immigration and Customs Enforcement’s (ICE) Victim Notification Program (VNP).
-The system by which victim notification is performed in each state may vary.
-If you are seeking information about an offender that has been incarcerated, the best place to start to ensure you receive victim notification is your state’s department of corrections.
+Victim Notification Program | The right to notification is supported by each State and the U.S. Department of Justice through the Victim Notification System (VNS) If you are seeking information about an offender that has been incarcerated, the best place to start to ensure you receive victim notification is the State's Department of Corrections